mysql - Man Page

 1 row in set (0.09 sec)

 For beginners, a useful startup option is --safe-updates (or --i-am-a-dummy, which has the same effect).
-It is helpful for cases when you might have issued a DELETE FROM tbl_name statement but forgotten the WHERE clause.
-Normally, such a statement deletes all rows from the table.
-With --safe-updates, you can delete rows only by specifying the key values that identify them.
+Safe-updates mode is helpful for cases when you might have issued an UPDATE or DELETE statement but forgotten the WHERE clause indicating which rows to modify.
+Normally, such statements update or delete all rows in the table.
+With --safe-updates, you can modify rows only by specifying the key values that identify them, or a LIMIT clause, or both.
 This helps prevent accidents.
+Safe-updates mode also restricts SELECT statements that produce (or are estimated to produce) very large result sets.

 Disabling mysql Auto-Reconnect